LANXDEV/tsio/README.md

 # Time Series I/O

-This project implements a simple Time Series object and interfaces for reading and writing these objects with MongoDB.
+This project implements a simple Time Series object and an interface for reading and writing these objects with MongoDB.
 It also provides a generalized reading interface.
-This 'interface' is a class that receives specific objects upon its instantiation.
+This 'interface' is a class that receives specific reader objects upon its instantiation.
 These objects are then used for reading Time Series data from external sources.

 ## Requirements
-- A MongoDB instance
+- A running MongoDB instance

+See also the Dependencies section below.

 ## Installation